QubitProducts/looker-source-block/README.md

 * [Adding a new derived field to a business view and then to Live Tap Looker model](https://docs.qubit.com/content/using-qubit/vcdx-live-tap-extending-customizing#adding-a-new-derived-field-to-a-business-view-and-then-to-live-tap-looker-model "Adding a new derived field to a business view and then to Live Tap Looker model")
 * [Adding an uploaded dataset as a new subject area to Live Tap Looker model](https://docs.qubit.com/content/using-qubit/vcdx-live-tap-extending-customizing#adding-an-uploaded-dataset-as-a-new-subject-area-to-live-tap-looker-model "Adding an uploaded dataset as a new subject area to Live Tap Looker model")
 * [Adding uploaded dataset columns to the Live Tap Looker Model](https://docs.qubit.com/content/using-qubit/vcdx-live-tap-extending-customizing#adding-uploaded-dataset-columns-to-the-live-tap-looker-model "Adding uploaded dataset columns to the Live Tap Looker Model")

+### **What if I find an error?
+Suggestions for improvements?**

+Great!
+Blocks were designed for continuous improvement through the help of the entire Looker community, and we'd love your input.
+To log an error or improvement recommentation, simply create a "New Issue" in the corresponding Github repo for this Block.
+Please be as detailed as possible in your explanation, and we'll address it as quick as we can.